-Grant recipients will be eligible to submit competitive renewal applications.
 Grant funds may be used to pay for salary and benefits, project supplies, equipment, costs for outreach and education of populations, and travel of project personnel to project site(s).
+Equipment requests (\$5,000 and above) will receive a case-by-case evaluation and be carefully scrutinized.
 Requests for funds for travel to professional meetings are not appropriate for this funding mechanism, nor are requests for funds to support construction, renovation, or any other infrastructure needs.